 The NRGC has oversight of all reward policies for GFH's employees.
 The NRGC is the supervisory and governing body for compensation policy, practices, and plans.
 It is responsible for determining, reviewing, and proposing variable remuneration policy for approval by the Board.
 It is responsible for setting the principles and governance framework for all compensation decisions.
 The NRGC ensures that all persons must be remunerated fairly and responsibly.
-The remuneration policy is reviewed on a periodic basis to reflect changes in market practices, compliance with regulations, the business plan, long-term objectives, and risk profile of GFH.
+The NRGC reviews and approved all remuneration policy and allocation on annual basis, including the past years to reflect changes in market practices, compliance with regulations, the business plan, long-term objectives, and risk profile of GFH.